Nukesor/archivebot/README.md

 ## Features:

 - Custom name for chats for easier server file management.
-- By default sorts incoming files by user and chat, but this can be disabled.
+- By default, archive bot sorts incoming files by chat and then by user.
+The sort by user can be disabled.
-- Verbose option to notify users of duplicates or compressed images.
+- Verbose option for notifying users of duplicates or compressed images.
-- Filtering of accepted media types.
+- Only accept specified media types.
-- Proper handling of forwarded messages
+- Properly handle forwarded messages (If sort_by_user is enabled, the original sender will be used).

 ## Installation and starting: